 There is a small "lost and found" area behind the Circulation Desk.
-Valuable items and items left unclaimed will be turned over to the University Police, Arlington Campus Office, located on B-1.
+Valuable items and items left unclaimed will be turned over to the University Police, Arlington Campus Office, located in Founders Hall, Room 110.

 Library staff cannot attempt to locate anyone using the library intercom except in cases of emergency.
 There is no paging system and patrons should not give out the library's telephone number for messages.

 When a particular item is not on the shelves, patrons should ask for assistance at the Circulation Desk.
 If there is no record to indicate that the material is in use, a staff member will search for the missing item and notify the user of the results.
 If the item is not found, Mason students and faculty may request the item through interlibrary loan.